lukakerr/Pine/README.md

 ### Features

 - Syntax highlighting with 70+ themes, for both markdown source and fenced code blocks
+- LaTeX math subset support
-- Window and preview adapts to selected theme
+- Export to PDF, HTML
 - Toggleable split view
 - Minimal and simple to use
 - Full screen support
 - Tab support
 - Horizontal or vertical source/preview layout
+- Window and preview adapts to selected theme

 ### To Do